 DIY home security system has made it easier and less expensive for people to protect their homes.
 This is the reason why there are now a lot of companies that offer DIY systems to homeowners.
 SimpliSafe is one of the pioneers in this space, while Nest Secure is one of the new kids on the block, thus, we created this Nest secure vs SimpliSafe to help you make the right choice.

-The Nest Secure (my full review here!) offers four ways to disarm or arm your alarm.
+The Nest Secure system (my full review here!) offers four ways to disarm or arm your smart alarm.
 You can key in your passcode on the Nest Secure itself, or you can tap the Nest Tag or Nest Guard.
-You can also tell Google Assistant to arm or disarm your security system, or just use the Nest App to do the same.
+You can also tell Google Assistant to arm or disarm your smart home security system, or just use the Nest App to do the same.

 The Nest Detect also has great features that you would love even when you are home: